ctp-eos/community/README.md

 CTPSci Sciences are ***'how'*** we will attain new advanced multiplanetary civlization and interstellar travel in our lifetime.

 Please do not only *wait* idly on the side for the outcome, we invite you to become PART OF THE PROCESS!
-ONLY WITH YOUR SUPPORT involvement will these objectives of our combined human aspiractions ever be achieved!
+ONLY WITH YOUR SUPPORT and involvement will these objectives of our combined human aspirations ever be achieved!
+Our Mission at **CTP** is to achieve this scale of civilization engineering and advancements within one generation!
+Via C-domain!

 ---